dakotamaker/TA-scheduler/README.md

 A command manual has been created for the time being as this is currently just a command line interface.
 The manual can be [found here](docs/command_manual.md)

 # Running locally
-To run the CLI locally, you can navigate to the the `/src` directory and in the terminal run: `python CLI.py`
+To run the CLI locally, run `python run.py` from the root directory

+# Testing locally
+To run the tests, run `python test_runner.py` from the root directory